-The Ananias Foundation helps individuals who have committed acts of domestic violence to stop hurting the ones they love.
+The Ananias Foundation helps individuals who have committed acts of domestic violence or abuse to stop hurting the ones they love.
 We offer a roadmap for change, share helpful resources, and connect people to a community of others who have traveled the same road.
 We do our best to make these resources practical and understandable.
 We know this journey is difficult, so we encourage every person seeking this transformation.

-To learn a little more about our history, the gap we are trying to fill, our vision, and the approach we take in our work, watch the presentation on the right.
+To learn a little more about us, the gap in addressing domestic violence and abuse that we fill, our vision, and the approach we take in our work, watch the short video on the right.
 And, if you like what we are doing and would like to be a part of our mission, please consider donating by following the link in the button below.

 What we believe

 - Regardless of a person’s past, your future can be different.

 - Domestic violence undeniably hurts victims.
 It also hurts those that do harm because it prevents them from experiencing a full and abundant life that comes from having close, loving, intimate relationships.

 - Every person is worthy of love and the opportunity to experience an abundant life.

 - It makes more sense to address domestic violence at the source than to clean up the consequences.
 For more, read this blog post.

 - Educating people about various forms of abuse is helpful, but it needs to be paired with practical strategies to help them respond differently.

 - Shame-based messaging is ineffective because it damages a person’s belief that they are worthy and capable of change.

 - Every person is capable of change if he or she is motivated.

 - Change is difficult and it takes time and effort.

 - This site probably won’t be all a person needs for change.
 (We hope it’s good start, however.)

 - Violent reactions happen in an intimate relationship when a person is trying to protect themselves from some perceived hurt to an internal, emotional wound.